 Just outside Winter Park, Devil’s Thumb Ranch is an excellent wedding venue.
 There are rustic cabins and hotel rooms to stay in and a wedding ceremony site with views of the horses and mountains.
 The enormous deck outside is not only great for cocktails but getting a group photo of all your guests from above.
 Walking together down into the open meadows allows for spectacular, intimate images.

 Chelsea and Steven’s wedding ceremony was at Cheeseman Park Pavilions in Denver, just a short walk outside the Denver Botanic Gardens.
 After some photography around the gardens dinner was at the Woodland Mosaic Solarium.
 As the sun set, it glowed something magical.
-I wouldn’t have been surprised to see Harry Potter, Ron and Hermione meeting there.
+Consequently, I wouldn’t have been surprised to see Harry Potter, Ron and Hermione meeting there.
 After dinner and toasts, everyone made their way to the main building for dancing followed by a fantastic send off with sparklers.
 Chelsea is an artist and nutritionist.
+As a result, her desserts were fantastic.
 You can view her beautiful, organic work at honeybewell.com.

 Kristi and Dave had a gorgeous wedding ceremony on top of Sunshine Canyon and then a classy evening wedding reception at Rembrandt Yard.
 My good friend Carol from Video Bravo did a video of the ceremony that was then shown to all the guests at Rembrandt Yard who all couldn’t be at the ceremony.
 It was great to see to the smiles, tears and laughter in the room.
 The food by Savory Cuisines was fantastic, the flowers by Fiori, and a big thank you to Christy for all her help planning.